ziyyadali/DeepPocket/README.md

 The research at the Gunning Lab is targeted at battling some of the most aggresive forms of cancer.

 ## Model Description
-We are building a transformer model to predict ligand-binding sites in a protein.
-Our input is a tensor containing the atomic coordinates represented as a tensor of shape `(number of proteins, number of atoms, 3)` where the number of proteins is analogous to the batch size.
-Our output from the model is a sigular atomic coordinate per protein in the form of a matrix of shape `(number of proteins, 1, 3)`.
+Transformer model is used tp predict ligand-binding sites in a protein structure.
+The input to the model is a tensor containing the atomic coordinates represented as a tensor of shape `(number of proteins, number of atoms, 3)` where the number of proteins is analogous to the batch size.
+The output from the model is a sigular atomic coordinate per protein in the form of a matrix of shape `(number of proteins, 1, 3)`.

 ## Model Figure
 Due to time constraints, we were unable to complete a full transformer model based on the "Attention Is All You Need" architecture.
 Currently, our model contains the encoder portion of the complete model.